putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 His superior had tuned out and was going through the re-entry and landing checklist.

 “We’d prefer that you remain in the hold, especially during landing,” the co-pilot said, somewhat unsure.
 “They can be kinda rough here.
-We will update you or your lieutenant over the commlink of any important developments.”
+We will update the lieutenant -- I mean, you," he stumbled, "over the commlink of any important developments.”

 “I am the lieutenant.”
 It was at this moment that the co-pilot realized he’d been so disinterested in whatever the visitor to his cockpit wanted that he'd even bothered to look.